nbusseneau/BetterCartographyTable/README.md

 - **Cartography tables** can be **public** (default) or **restricted to a guild** (if [**Guilds**](https://thunderstore.io/c/valheim/p/Smoothbrain/Guilds/) is installed).
   - For when you want to share super secret guild hideouts with your mates.
 Not that it ever happens.
 Definitely don't look for super secret guild hideouts on your servers.
 Nope...
 - If using the `NoMap` world modifier, the map will be accessible through **cartography tables** (but only when directly interacting with them).
+- Translations available: English, French.
+New languages can be added easily (see [below for details](#translations)).

 ## But why?